-Areas where a combination of residential, commercial, and/or office and/or residential uses are is-encouraged, including in mixed-use developments.
-In this Land Use category, residential uses are not allowed on the ground floor, typically featuring ground floor commercial or office space with residential units above or behind.
+Areas where a combination of residential, commercial, and/or office uses is encouraged, typically featuring ground-floor commercial or office space with residential units above or behind.
 These areas are intended to be walkable and support a mix of activities.
+Commented [LC15]: Will be updated upon completion.